MaybeBirb/Aftermath-Dev-Blog/2025-10-31-Afterblog.md

 ---
-title: AC6 Aftermath Developer Blog - October
+title: AC6 Aftermath Developer Blog - October 2025
-date: 2025-10-31
 ---
+Released 2025-10-31

 We're starting a developer blog!
 I've started to notice that communication is fairly important, so here we are.
 The blog is run by Maybe Birb, currently head programmer in the Aftermath team.